 - 1 pound eggplants (brinjals or aubergines.
 Try and use Indian, Japanese or Chinese varieties, but Italian eggplant will do at a pinch.
 Cut into 1½-inch-long by ½-inch-wide pieces and immerse in a bowl filled with water right after cutting to keep the eggplant from oxidizing and turning brown).

-- 1 tbsp + 1 tsp vegetable oil (divided)
+- 1 tbsp + 1 tsp avocado oil or any neutral oil (divided)

 - 1 teaspoon cumin seeds